Castleton Lease Extension - Free Consultation

 Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

-Castleton Lease Extension Example Cases:
+Castleton Lease Extension Case Summaries:

-Harvey, Castleton, Greater Manchester
+Madeleine, Castleton, Greater Manchester,

 Castleton case: